Ready to love your job, crush your career goals, and become the kind of leader everyone actually wants to work with?

 Russ Laraway breaks down why your leadership isn’t working—and how to fix it.
 Stuck in a cycle of vague goals, half-hearted feedback, and meaningless career talks?
 Let’s call it what it is—bad leadership.
 In part one of this two part episode, Kim, Amy, and Russ Laraway rip into the mistakes that are killing your team’s engagement and results.
 Russ brings the heat with his “Big Three” leadership essentials—direction, coaching, and career—and doesn’t hold back on why so many managers fail to deliv...

-What happens when you gut the glue holding your team together.
+What happens when you gut the glue holding your team together?
 Is middle management really dead weight, or are we cutting off the wrong limb?
 In this episode, Amy and Jason take on the hype around “The Great Flattening” and call out the risks of gutting the layer that keeps organizations running smoothly.
 Sure, middle managers have their flaws—what role doesn’t?
 But eliminating them entirely isn’t the brilliant shortcut some leaders think it is.
 They dig into how this trend often creates chaos, ...

 Tech’s “meritocracy” is broken—Ellen Pao unpacks how to fix it.
 Alright, let’s get real—tech’s so-called “meritocracy” is doing more harm than good, and it’s time to face it head-on.
 This week we’re bringing you an episode of the Radical Respect podcast.
 Kim and Wesley sit down with Ellen Pao, founder of Project Include, to dig into how the industry’s obsession with merit often masks deep-seated bias, exclusion, and outright harassment.
 Ellen doesn’t hold back as she breaks down why quick fixes ...

 Ditch the drama and rebuild connection where it counts.
 Feeling overwhelmed by workplace polarization, the loneliness epidemic, and the constant whirl of change?
 You’re not alone—and neither are your teams.
-In this episode of Radical Candor, Kim and Amy bring in Heather McGowan, future-of-work strategist, to dig into why we’re so divided and distracted at work—and what leaders can actually do about it.
+On this episode of Radical Candor, Kim and Amy bring in Heather McGowan, future-of-work strategist, to dig into why we’re so divided and distracted at work—and what leaders can actually do about it.
 Heather gets real about the deeper roots of these challenges, from shifting demographics to te...

 Practicing Radical Candor with your family members this holiday season.
 Holiday communication with your family can be rife with stress.
 And while you love your family, let’s be frank, family togetherness during the holidays often goes sideways.
 So much so that it’s become a trope that’s spawned dozens of holiday movies.
 But you can survive it by practicing Radical Candor with your nearest and dearest this holiday season to avoid defaulting to Obnoxious Aggression, Manipulative Insincerity or Rui...